 Gravity Forms are structured so that every element can be targeted and manipulated via CSS.
 Most elements share reusable class names to affect styling, and many elements have unique ID’s that you can use to target specific elements within the form.
 By using CSS inheritance, you can effectively style every element in your form.

-Finally, for most of the fields, the user can define additional class names in order to apply additional custom styles or to target elements for other types of manipulation.
+Finally, for most of the fields, the user can define additional class names with the Custom CSS Class setting in order to apply additional custom styles or to target elements for other types of manipulation.